charles19132/CraftBukkit-1.7.10/README.md

 ### Fixing the `pom.xml`

-This will fix the repos.
+This will remove the outdated & unnecessary repos.

 ```sh
 sed -i '25,38d' pom.xml